 My son’s just at the age he can start listening to stories on his own, but I’m not in a hurry to hand over my iPhone to keep him entertained.
 So I was intrigued to read about Toniebox, a new screen-free content box for little kids.

-Parents can also record up to 90 minutes of their own content, which is a sweet way to relay family stories or songs, especially from a grandmother or uncle who’s far away due to COVID.
+Parents can also record up to 90 minutes of their own content, which is a sweet way to relay family stories or songs, especially from a grandmother or uncle who’s far away.